 “The SPARC program at Santa Barbara City College was a lifesaver,” says Amara Teague.
 “In addition to information about how to apply to college and succeed, the summer bridge program provides childcare, which is amazing.
 I was able to go to college and study, knowing my 3-year-old daughter was in good hands, and then come home and be a mom.”

-Alberto Lule completed the Transitions program, and was honored as the student speaker at his SBCC commencement in spring 2018.
+Alberto Lule completed the program, and was honored as the student speaker at his SBCC commencement in spring 2018.
 As a full-time student, he was selected for a prestigious internship at the SBCC Atkinson Gallery, sponsored by the SBCC Foundation.
 After graduating, he transferred to UCLA, where he is studying art and working at the Hammer Museum.

 “The experience and mentorship I gained through serving as the gallery intern has led to so many amazing opportunities.
 None of this would have been possible without the SBCC Foundation.”